-Pensions Liability

-Estimation of the net liability to The pay pensions depends on a pensions liability of changes number of complex judgements in individual assumptions can relating to the discount rate be measured.
-For instance, used, the rate at which salaries a 0.5% projected increase, discount to changes in retirement ages, would result in a decrease in mortality rates and expected the returns on pension fund assets. £1.348m.
-A firm of consulting actuaries is engaged to provide the Board with expert advice about the assumptions to be applied.
+Pensions Liability Estimation of the net liability to The effects on the net pensions pay pensions depends on a liability of changes in individual number of complex judgements assumptions can be measured.
+For instance, a 0.5% increase in the rate at which salaries are the discount rate assumption projected to increase, changes in would result in a decrease in the retirement ages, mortality rates pension liability of £1.479m, and a and expected returns on pension 1 year increase in member life fund assets.
+A firm of consulting expectancy would result in an actuaries is engaged to provide increase in the pension liability of the Board with expert advice £0.509m. about the assumptions to be applied.